-- 3.69 Avoidance, mitigation and/or compensation measures may be required in respect to the following potential ecological constraints, subject to further surveys/assessment: - Badgers - \ Evidence of badger activity was observed on-site and large areas of suitable habitat indicate that a full comprehensive badger survey will be necessary (February - April, September - October). - Bats - \ Woodland and hedgerow on-site, together with adjacent brook corridor habitats provide extensive opportunities for foraging and commuting bats.
-Hence bat transect and static activity surveys are recommended to identify the level, diversity and distribution of bats at the and near to the Site (April to September). - \ Trees on the Site boundaries and areas of woodland could host roosting features for bats.
-If significant roosting potential is identified, then further Bat Roost Surveys should be undertaken to determine the presence or likely absence of roosting bats, in order to avoid direct or indirect impacts to this group of species.
+- 3.91 Avoidance, mitigation and/or compensation measures may be required in respect to the following potential ecological constraints, subject to further surveys/assessment: - Badgers - Evidence of badger activity was observed on-site and large areas of suitable habitat indicate that a full comprehensive badger survey will be necessary (February April, September October). - Bats - Woodland and hedgerow on-site, together with adjacent brook corridor habitats provide extensive opportunities for foraging and commuting bats.
+Hence bat transect and static activity surveys are recommended to identify the level, diversity and distribution of bats at the and near to the Site (April to September). - Trees on the Site boundaries and areas of woodland could host roosting features for bats.
+If significant roosting potential is identified, then further Bat Roost Surveys should be undertaken to determine the presence or likely absence of roosting bats, in order to avoid direct or indirect impacts to this group of species. - Birds - Numerous notable and common bird species have been recorded near to the Site.
+Due to the diverse habitat available, breeding bird surveys are recommended (March June). - The nests and eggs of all wild birds are subject to legal protection.
+Any clearance of potential nesting habitat should be undertaken outside of the bird nesting season (March-August inclusive), or immediately following confirmation by a suitably qualified ecologist that no active nests are present.